OpenTTD/OpenTTD/README.md

 ### 1.5.1) AI opponents

 OpenTTD comes without AI opponents, so if you want to play with AIs you have to download them.

+For more information on how to download and configure the AI, look in this [video](https://www.youtube.com/watch?v=UxUOjtSJaA4&ab_channel=TTDHelper)

 The easiest way is via the 'Check Online Content' button in the main menu.